shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "Papa," Holly asked, "why am I sad?"

 Henry's hands went on scrubbing the pan for a moment.
 Outside the kitchen window, a bluebird hopped from one branch to the other of the mulberry bush he had planted, just a week before Holly was born.
-From the folk duet on the radio, the guitar picked out a shaky complaint.
+From the duet on the radio, the guitar picked out a shaky complaint.
 The bluebird seemed to turn its head in thoughtful consideration, and then flew off.

 "Why, Poppet - is it because of Mama?"